 “It will take one to two years to grow exponentially.
 The key is to have patience and start with services that are needed by a great number of people,” he stresses.

 When it comes to potential, there are plenty of exciting opportunities in the Indonesian healthcare sector.

-According to Dr. Ivan R. Sini, a renowned gynecologist and a commissioner at BMHS, the Indonesian market is a “dynamic” one with the existence of its demographic bonus, universal healthcare system, and an increasing purchase power.
+According to Dr. Ivan R. Sini, a renowned gynaecologist and a commissioner at BMHS, the Indonesian market is a “dynamic” one with the existence of its demographic bonus, universal healthcare system, and increasing purchase power.

 “We used to see the Indonesian healthcare market as segmented, with the market having limited capacity to purchase good quality healthcare products.
 But recently the buying capacity has increased rapidly.
 Healthcare has become a primary need,” he explains.

 “Hospitals need to be creative in trying to cater to the big number of patients, but at the same time, we also see this as an opportunity … For hospitals, instead of investing in R&D, it is better for us to engage the startup community, in order to build something that we can share,” he continues.

 So what exactly are the challenges faced by the Indonesian healthcare sector?

 One can write a book of all existing challenges, but dr. Gregorius Bimantoro, the founder of healthtech startup Atoma Medical, mentioned three of the most crucial that his company is aiming to solve: Disparity between the number of doctors available to treat every citizen, lack of access to information, and availability of products and services.

 Atoma Medical aims to answer these challenges through the two platforms that it runs.
 The first one is TanyaDok, a Q& A platform runs by doctors and medical professionals, while the second one is ProSehat, an online marketplace for medicine and healthcare products.